rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 For new users, kindly refer to the *Important* section.
 Additionally, please find information about the latest version of rsync to install, refer to the *Latest version of rsync* section .

 The primary Sidebar menu is context-sensitive.
 The rationale behind a context-sensitive Sidebar menu is to conceal menu options that may be distracting to the user.

-See last on this page what it looks like.
+See last on this page about the sidebar menu options.

 #### New Tasks and Verification